Best Latte Art Pitcher: Barista Guide on Milk Frothing Jugs

 How We Decided

 I've used many different milk jugs in my years as a barista.
 During this time I've come to learn what types of shapes and sizes are best for making latte art.
-This website is called "Latte Art Guide" for a reason.
 So for this guide I drew on my own person experiences.
 But I also looked at types of jugs my peers used at work at home, and also researched several reddit and coffee forum posts to find the best milk frothing pitcher for latte art.

 Best Latte Art Pitcher